brave-experiments/Mjolnir/README.md

 ##  Limitations
 - Some features may not be compatible in Windows environment
 - Only Amazon Web Services (AWS) is supported now.
 We are however open to PRs for other cloud providers!
+- This tool is meant for benchmarking alone and should not be used to deploy production instances.

 ## Built with